Adiihub/Adiihub/README.md

 I'm Aditi, a Computer Science and Engineering student at Geeta University, currently maintaining a CGPA of 9.4.
 My passion for technology and commitment to excellence drive me to tackle challenging projects and contribute meaningfully to the tech community.

 ## My Expertise
-  * Backend Development
-  * Frontend Development
+  * Backend & Frontend Development
   * Python Programming
   * Data Structures & Algorithms
   * Linux, SQL